GarfieldMa/COMP2123_Selflearning_Report/main.md

 ####   Here come three important arrays
 1. We need an array (with size of number of vertices) to store each index's **cheapest connection** (the connection that uses lowest weighted edge possible) to the existing tree.

-	*The `i th` entry in this array stores the lowest cost vertex `i` can be connected to the existing tree.*
+	*The `i-th` entry in this array stores the lowest cost vertex `i` can be connected to the existing tree.*

-	Think 😆 What value should they be initialised to when all of them are not in the tree?🤔
+	Think 😆 What value should they be initialized to when all of them are not in the tree?🤔

-	Yes, they should be initialised to the largest `int` possible to indicate their disconnectivity.
+	Yes, they should be initialized to the largest `int` possible to indicate we have not been there yet.

 	Now, let's include them to our code.